 TL: They will retain their existing logos unless we are doing meaningful updates.
 We wouldn’t want to get our fans to update just so they see a new logo splash screen.

-Do you foresee any crossover titles appearing in the future?
-For example, Real Racing Vs. Need for Speed?
+Any crossover titles in the future, such as Real Racing Vs. Need for Speed?

 TL: [Laughs] We could see fun ways to share experiences across our titles.
 Right now, though, we just want to focus on developing our people to produce great games.